protawn/synaps/README.md

 ```

 ### Zero Dependencies
-SynapsJS is roughly 300 lines of optimized JavaScript.
+SynapsJS is a few hundred lines of optimized JavaScript.
 No dependencies, no build step, no ceremony.

 ## Quick Start
 ### Include SynapsJS